Are you a veteran or service member seeking a new credit card?

 The Amex’s APR is, after all, “variable.”
 This means that your Amex APR will vary depending on credit habits, balance amounts, and your ability to pay your bill on time.

 If you depend on carrying a balance on credit cards yet have poor credit, Navy Federal may not be ideal for you.
+In that case, you may want to look for a credit card for bad credit, like those we review at Bonsai Finance.

 3. No Introductory Offers